ABeardsell/ABeardsell.github.io/exampleSite/content/english/raid_stlaurent_2027_EN.md

   eyebrow: "Your adventure"
   title: "St. Lawrence Adventure Race"
   text: |
     The event will take place on May 22–23, 2027, near Amqui in the Matapédia region.
-This two-day, multi-stage race is part of the [Adventure Racing World Series (ARWS)](https://arworldseries.com/).
+This two-day stage race is part of the [Adventure Racing World Series (ARWS)](https://arworldseries.com/).
 Teams will cover approximately **150 km** on an unmarked course, navigating with maps and a compass.

     Race duration: **8 to 12 hours per day** on May 22 and 23.
 Your time will depend on your route choices and speed.